You want smart political talk without the meltdowns?

 I think that continues until today.

-So, Kim, what you're telling me, okay, is, you know, I hosted this show once about six months ago with a guy named Phil Haney, and he tells me that his content, his material, his training material, his analytical materials were purged because he'd speak in a factual way about the threat doctrine of our enemy and be concerned.
+So, Kim, what you're telling me, okay, is, you know, I hosted this show once about six months ago with a guy named Phil Haney, and he tells me that his content, his material, his training material, his analytical materials were purged because he'd speak in a factual way about the threat doctrine of our enemy.

-because some of that was derived from Islam the administration and inheritance of some politically correct naivete basically shut you down.
+And because some of that was derived from Islam, the administration and inherent to some politically correct naivete basically shut you down.

 Is that what you're saying?